-Bankruptcy can be confusing.
+Another reason is that bankruptcy can be confusing.
 A do it yourself Chapter 7 bankruptcy software can help you have a DIY bankruptcy without getting lost in a pile of paperwork.

 But what is the best do it yourself Chapter 7 bankruptcy software?

 The first place you might look for a do it yourself Chapter 7 bankruptcy software is the U.S. Bankruptcy court.
-While not a consumer bankruptcy software, you can download bankruptcy forms from the court if you want a true DIY bankruptcy.
+While not a consumer bankruptcy software, you can download bankruptcy forms from the court if you want a truly DIY bankruptcy.

-Using the U.S. Bankruptcy Court site might be right for your do it yourself Chapter 7 bankruptcy if you want to avoid paid consumer bankruptcy software.
-You might also want to check your state courts for other free forms while going through your DIY bankruptcy.
+Using the U.S. Bankruptcy Court site might be right for you if you want to avoid paid consumer bankruptcy software.
+You might also want to check your state bankruptcy courts for other free forms while going through your DIY bankruptcy.

-Keep in mind that this is your DIY bankruptcy, so choose the software that is best for you.
+Remember that this is your DIY bankruptcy, so choose the software that is best for you.

-One thing to keep in mind when choosing a do it yourself Chapter 7 bankruptcy software is whether or not the consumer bankruptcy software allows you to electronically file your forms.
-Some DIY consumer bankruptcy softwares allow you to take action online while others require you to print forms.
+One thing to consider when choosing your software is whether or not it allows you to electronically file your forms.
+Some DIY consumer bankruptcy software allows you to file online while others require you to print forms.

 This consumer bankruptcy software also provides explanations of complicated legal terms that can help you with your DIY bankruptcy.
 When choosing a do it yourself Chapter 7 bankruptcy software, it is important to choose a product that has the tools you need for your own DIY bankruptcy.

-CINcompass’s consumer bankruptcy software gives you the access to forms for Chapter 7, 9, 11, 12, and 13 bankruptcy.
-CINcompass’s consumer bankruptcy software has the advantage of letting you electronically file forms in places where that is allowed.
-However, CINcompass’s do it yourself Chapter 7 bankruptcy software basic plan costs $75 a month.
+CINcompass’s consumer bankruptcy software gives you access to forms for Chapter 7, 9, 11, 12, and 13 bankruptcy.
+CINcompass has the advantage of letting you electronically file forms in places where that is allowed.
+The basic plan costs $75 a month.

-1ClickBankrupcy has an attorney designed DIY bankruptcy software.
+1ClickBankruptcy sells an attorney designed DIY bankruptcy software.
 Their consumer bankruptcy software provides step by step instruction on how to complete the required forms.

-Additionally, this do it yourself Chapter 7 bankruptcy software if does all the required math as you fill out the forms.
-If you don’t want to do a lot of math in your DIY bankruptcy, this may be the commercial bankruptcy software for you.
+Additionally, this do it yourself Chapter 7 bankruptcy software does all the required math as you fill out the forms.
+If you don’t want to do a lot of math or are looking for a lot of guidance in your DIY bankruptcy, this may be the commercial bankruptcy software for you.